rahias20/DineConnect/README.md

 2. Download the APK:

 - Open your web browser on your Android device.
-- Navigate to the GitHub repository and download the APK file.
+- Navigate to the GitHub repository and go inside build folder and download the APK file.

 3. Install the APK:
 - Once the APK is downloaded, open your file manager and navigate to the Downloads folder, or the designated download location.